SEC Rules & Regulations

-An investment company is a set of rules and regulations that allow the entity to hold investments, distribute its income and realized capital gains, and not have to pay income tax at the entity level.
+An investment company is an entity that holds investments, distributes its income and realized capital gains, and does not have to pay income tax at the entity level.
 A number of rules and regulations define and regulate an investment company – the Investment Company Act of 1940 and Subchapter M of the Internal Revenue Code being the most well known and most critical to an investment company’s operations and compliance.

 A private fund can be organized as an investment company, or might be organized as a limited partnership.
 Private funds are not eligible to be sold to retail investors, but rather are limited to purchases by sophisticated investors as defined under Regulation D of the Securities Act of 1933.